 Bangkok’s nonstop action can become exhausting and an escape to Thailand’s unspoiled coastline is a relaxing way to recharge your batteries.
 Situated on the eastern coast of the Gulf of Thailand, Pattaya is a beach lover’s haven that offers something for everyone.
 Lounge on its golden sands or partake in water sports during the day and wander its animated streets for exciting nightlife.

-Just 147 kilometres (91 miles) from Bangkok, Pattaya is closest beach resort destination to the bustling capital.
+Just 91 miles from Bangkok, Pattaya is closest beach resort destination to the bustling capital.
 There are plenty of transport options for this straightforward trip and we’ll take a look at the quickest and most comfortable choices.
 Whether you choose to take a taxi, the bus or another form of transport, find the best way to reach Thailand’s coastal paradise.

 Bangkok to Pattaya by bus